StefBravi/StefBravi/README.md

 - 👯 I’m looking to collaborate on **Frontend projects**
 - 📫 How to reach me: **sb.bravi@gmail.com**
 - 😄 Pronouns: **Stef**
-- ⚡ Fun fact: **I like astronomy, watching series and movies and running**
+- ⚡ Fun fact: **I like astronomy, watching series and movies, and running**

 ## Tech Stack